Elvira Barney: Early life

 Elvira Mullens was born on 22 January 1904, the daughter of Evelyne Maude Adamson (1874-1962) and stockbroker Sir John Ashley Mullens (1869–1937).
 Her younger sister Avril Joy Mullens married three times, including a short marriage to Ernest Aldrich Simpson, ex-husband of Wallis Simpson.

 In 1924, Elvira attended Lady Benson's Drama Academy, studying under Constance Benson.
 During this time, she was engaged to Charles Patrick Graves.
 During the 1924–25 theatre season she appeared in The Blue Kitten at the Gaiety Theatre.

 She met American singer John Sterling Barney at a party in 1927.
 They were married on 2 August 1928, but John Barney returned to America the following year.

-In 1931, Elvira moved to 21 William Mews, Knightsbridge, London, sharing the home with Henry Mervyn Pearce.
+In 1931, Elvira moved to 21 William Mews, Knightsbridge, London, sharing the house with Henry Mervyn Pearce.
 She later met Michael Scott Stephen while in Paris.
-He moved into the William Mews sometime before May 1932.
+He moved into William Mews sometime before May 1932.